Table of Contents

 Anatomy of the Hamstring Muscles

-The anatomy of the hamstring is complex, but understanding its structure can help to prevent injuries and improve treatment options when they do occur.
+The anatomy of the hamstring is complex, but understanding its structure can help prevent injuries and improve treatment options when they do occur.

 The hamstring is a combination of muscle and connective soft tissue that runs along the back of the thigh from the hip to the knee joint.
 It’s also a posterior thigh muscle that serves as a key player in activities such as walking, running, and jumping.